 Advantages to Mel’s Mix

 People swear by this soil mix because it produces such great results.
 It doesn’t incorporate artificial fertilizers or chemicals since you’re using natural ingredients.
-Of course, Miracle Gro will probably come out with some kind of compost mix soon, so choosing your ingredients wisely and going with organic when you can is going to be even better.

 - Great drainage, which most vegetables love